lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 ### B. 3.
 3. Lay on Hands.

 In KR, Lay on Hands has different effects per kit gained at levels 6 and 9.
-This is not yet implemented; the true paladin version is used throughout and it cures poison and disease.
-This seems to me to be the best option, as with SR, paladins gain at spell level 3 (character level 10), Cure Disease, Remove Paralysis and Break Enchantment.
+In this mod, the true paladin version is used throughout and it cures poison and disease.
+This seems to me to be the best option, as with SR, paladins gain at spell level 3, Cure Disease, Remove Paralysis and Break Enchantment.
+This is subject to revision and I may end up implementing it, if only I can gather enough willpower to do it.

 ### B. 3.
 4. Auras.

 At level 11, paladins gain Aura of Protection, imposing a -1 penalty on enemies' attack rolls.
 At level 14, it imposes a -1 penalty to enemies' damage rolls and at level 17, allies gain a +1 to all saves.

 Same-type auras do not stack, fire once a round, and require no concentration to activate.
-Comparing with Songs: the latter require concentration, have more powerful effects and are available right from the starting level 1.
+Comparing with Bard's songs: the latter require concentration, have more powerful effects and are available right from the start at level 1.

 [^1]: conceptually incompatible with [Tweaks Anthology](https://github.com/Gibberlings3/Tweaks-Anthology) component "Alter Paladin Spell Progression Table".